NIHR Signal Reconfiguring neonatal services balances survival chances against increased travel for families

 NQB.
 Safe, sustainable and productive staffing: An improvement resource for neonatal care.
 London: National Quality Board; 2018.

 NHS website.
 Your pregnancy and baby guide: Special care: ill or premature babies.
-London: Department of Health; updated 2018.
+London: Department of Health and Social Care; updated 2018.

 NHS England.
 E08.
 Neonatal critical care.
 London: NHS England; 2015.